What is personal information?

 What is a ‘data controller’, and who is the ‘data controller’ for louis weinstock Therapy?

 The GDPR defines a ‘data controller’ as the person in an organisation who: ‘determines the purposes and means of processing personal data’.
 For the purposes of the GDPR, the ‘data controller’ in Louis Weinstock Psychotherapy is Louis Weinstock, email@example.com (ICO registration ZA419653).

 I collect and process information about the individuals with whom my business operates.
 These include clients, staff, suppliers and other business contacts.

 Who will my personal information be shared with?

 Some of your personal information may be shared with your G.P., or other healthcare professional, under certain exceptional circumstances.
 These include the requirements of a court of law, the threat of serious physical harm to you or to others, or during regular consultations with my professional supervisor.
+Some of your personal information may be shared with staff who have signed a legally binding confidentiality and GDPR agreement.
 Some of your personal information such as website visits, telephone call data, or payment information, is shared with the website provider, mobile phone operator, or card payment provider respectively.
 These providers operate under their own privacy policies, and these can be provided upon request.